Agomik/apply-python-functions-parallel/README.md

 The types shared among the implementations are defined in `APF_Types.h`.

-### Known bugs

-A crash issue has been spotted in subinterpreters when importing the some modules in multiple subinterpreters.
-The bug report can be found [here](https://github.com/python/cpython/issues/116524).
+~~A crash issue has been spotted in subinterpreters when importing the some modules in multiple subinterpreters.
+The bug report can be found [here](https://github.com/python/cpython/issues/116524).~~ Solved in Python 3.13